deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_15_0.png)

-> 🔼 The figure shows a schematic view of LLaMA architecture with Rotary Position Encoding (RoPE) highlighted, illustrating how RoPE applies rotation matrices to query and key tokens based on their positions.
+> 🔼 The figure schematically illustrates the application of Rotary Position Encoding (ROPE) in the LLaMA architecture and provides a detailed example of its function.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: ROPE in LLaMA.
 A schematic view for LLaMA where RoPE is highlighted, and an example illustration on how ROPE is applied over query or key feature.
 We use a short input sequence with length of 4 and feature dimension of 4 for demonstration purpose.
 Input tokens are rotated with angles, subject to token positions.
 For mathematical definition, please refer to Sec.
 3.